AlaYousef/drf-api-pp5/TESTING.md

 * 5. Bug: invalid host header react.
 Solution : Create .env.development.local file in frontend directory.

 * 6. Bug: Proxy error: Could not proxy request /recipes/?search= from 3000-alayousef-drfapipp5-bu5sfal23dw.ws-eu105.gitpod.io to //localhost:8000.
 Solution : change the localhost to 127.0.0.1 in package.json

+* 7. Bug: Unchecked runtime.lastError: The message port closed before a response was received.
+Solution: Disable Norton Safe Web extension for chrome.

+* 8. Bug: Uncaught (in promise) TypeError: Cannot read properties of undefined (reading 'username').
+Solution is adding (import jwtDecode from "jwt-decode") in utils.js.
  <br>

+ ### UnResolved
+ * 1. Bug: WebSocketClient.js:13 WebSocket connection to 'wss://3000-alayousef-drfapipp5-bu5sfal23dw.ws-eu106.gitpod.io:3000/ws' failed.
+I could't fix this error and I have contacted tutor support and said that can ignored and will not affects my marks.

 [Back to top](<#contents>)